avi-azar-1/mysql-create-replication/README.md

-  ├─ Display server topology (hostname, version, server-id, UUID, GTID mode, …) ├─ Check server-id is unique between master and replica (fail if equal) ├─ Check GTID mode is ON on both servers (fail if not) ├─ Check the replica for active connections & running queries └─ Prompt for confirmation (destructive operation warning)
+  ├─ Display server topology (hostname, version, server-id, UUID, GTID mode, …) ├─ Check server-id is unique between master and replica (fail if equal) ├─ Check GTID mode is ON on both servers (fail if not) ├─ Check the replica for active connections, running queries, and that `read_only` is ON ├─ Trigger Orchestrator discovery for both nodes and wait 3s for sync (if configured) ├─ Display current Orchestrator cluster topology (if configured) └─ Prompt for confirmation (destructive operation warning)

 Phase 2 — Reset & Clone